-Employing trained and competent professionals and paraprofessionals capable of facilitating the growth of parents and children.
+Employing trained and competent professionals/paraprofessionals:

-- 1. The Nurturing Program Facilitator is a Philosopher. - Philosophy is a well thought out set of beliefs. - A defined philosophy allows individuals to make conscious, congruent choices. - Parenting entails a set of unconscious beliefs and practices that have been passed down and recycled to another generation of children without understanding or challenge. - The best parents make conscious, informed choices in raising their children.
+- Capable of facilitating the growth of parents and children; - Who are aware and accept their own types and degrees of childhood maltreatment; - Accept Nurturing philosophy of parenting; - Implement nurturing philosophy and practices in their own families. - 1.
+A competent Nurturing Program Facilitator is a Philosopher. - Philosophy is a well thought out set of beliefs. - A defined philosophy allows individuals to make conscious, congruent choices. - Parenting entails a set of unconscious beliefs and practices that have been passed down and recycled to another generation of children without understanding or challenge. - The best parents make conscious, informed choices in raising their children.